Author Luke Salisbury engages audience at Ainsworth Library

 Moreau’s son Lucius, also of Sandy Creek, was a retired brigadier general of the New York National Guard and a veteran of both World Wars and the Mexican border campaign.

-“No Common War” is the first in a series of three books which deals with issues soldiers still deal with today, like families disagreeing on the rightness of going to war, wounded soldiers, PTSD, and is all based on actual events.
+“No Common War” is the first in a series of three which deals with issues soldiers still deal with today like: families disagreeing on the rightness of going to war, wounded soldiers, PTSD, and is all based on actual events.

-Charlene Cole of the Sandy Creek History Center said it was exciting to share the story and important facts that impacted a family that has years of history in the area.
+Charlene Cole of the Sandy Creek History Center stated it was exciting to share the story and important facts that impacted a family that has years of history in the area.

 (0) comments